opread/lilith-astro/doc/user_manual_functional_overview.md

 ---

-## 1. Core Functionality: The Calculation
+## 1. Core Functionality: The Calculation Process

 The foundation of any personalized horoscope is an accurate natal chart.
-AstroPersona uses the **Swiss Ephemeris** library—the gold standard in astronomical calculation—to ensure precision.

-### What We Do:
+AstroPersona provides complete transparency into this process, displaying each calculation step.

+### Detailed Processing Steps:
-When you provide your birth date, exact time, and location (latitude/longitude), the system performs the following actions:
+When you provide your birth date, exact time, and location, the system performs the following actions, visible in the "Processing Steps" dashboard:

+1.  **Coordinates Extraction**: Converts your city/location into precise Latitude and Longitude coordinates.
-1.  **Time Correction**: Converts your local birth time, using your specified time zone (e.g., Europe/Bucharest), into Universal Time (UT).
+2.  **Time Correction**: Converts your local birth time into Universal Time (UT) based on the specific timezone offset of your birth location.
+3.  **Chart Generation**:
-2.  **Chart Generation**: Calculates the exact degrees of all major planets (Sun, Moon, Mercury, etc.) and the precise positions of the 12 Astrological Houses (Ascendant, Midheaven, etc.).
+    *   Calculates the exact degrees of all major planets (Sun, Moon, Mercury, etc.).
+    *   Calculates the precise positions of the 12 Astrological Houses (Ascendant, Midheaven, etc.) based on your chosen House System.
-3.  **Relationship Mapping**: Identifies the key relationships between these bodies (Aspects), such as Trines, Squares, and Oppositions, along with their associated orbs.
+4.  **Relationship Mapping**: Identifies the key relationships between these bodies (Aspects), such as Trines, Squares, and Oppositions, along with their associated orbs.

 The result is a complete, scientifically accurate Natal Chart, ready for interpretation.